Quetext Review – Is It a Reliable Plagiarism Checker

 Below you can find more details on their plans along with a comparison table.

 The Free Plan

-You can signup on Quetext for free and can enjoy the benefits for their free account.
-With free subscription you scan maximum of 500-words at once.
-Their is also a limit of 3 scans which means you can scan maximum of 1500 words with your free account.
-Furthermore, you cannot upload documents which means you will have to copy and paste your content into this tool.
+You can signup up for Quetext for free and can enjoy the benefits of their free account.
+With a free subscription, you scan a maximum of 500 words at once.
+There is also a limit of 3 scans, which means you can scan a maximum of 1500 words with your free account.
+Furthermore, you cannot upload documents, which means you will have to copy and paste your content into this tool.
 You also cannot download the reports or exclude the sources.

-The biggest disadvantage with free subscription is that your content scans won’t use the DeepSearch™ technology and so you can assume that your scan results won’t be 100% true.
+The biggest disadvantage of a free subscription is that your content scans won’t use the DeepSearch™ technology, so you can assume that your scan results won’t be 100% true.

 The Professional Plan

-The fruit and started just $ 9.99 per month and gives you access to all features of this tool.
-You get unlimited sets limits along with unlimited reports limit.
-You can scan documents with up to 25,000 words and can download the PDF report with highlighted content which Quetext believes is plagiarized from another source.
+This plan starts at just $ 9.99 per month and gives you access to all features of this tool.
+You get unlimited word scan limits along with unlimited reports limits.
+You can scan documents with up to 25,000 words and can download the PDF report with highlighted content, which Quetext believes is plagiarized from another source.

 |500 Words||25,000 Words||Limit|

 Growing up, I held the notion that plagiarism entailed nothing more than lifting someone else’s work and repurposing it as my own.
 This false assumption was shattered once I enrolled in university, where my English and History professors vehemently warned against such unethical practices.
 Their unambiguous stance on the matter made me realize the importance of exercising utmost caution when incorporating external sources into my academic work.